keithsavoie/root-style/README.md

 I use this to view how libraries effect general typography.
 Then as I'm building the project I refer back to this whenever I make adjustments effecting typography.
 A file that provides reference to not only size, color and line-spacing, but spacing between subsequent and nested tags.

-Additionally I use it to store my projects color pallet and font based iconography references/nomenclature (e.g. font awesome).
+Additionally I use it to store my projects color palette and font based iconography references/nomenclature (e.g. font awesome).

 # You can help: